reactioncommerce/reaction-docs/developer/tutorial/creating-a-plugin.md

 Now of course we will need to create our template and add that file to our imports but I am leaving that up to you since we have covered it a few times now.
 The template is available in the BeesKnees repo if you want to take a look at it.
 You will notice that there is nothing special about this command, we are just directly modifying the MongoDb.

-Once we `./reaction reset` and begin again we can look in the db and see that our changes have taken effect.
+Once we `reaction reset` and begin again we can look in the db and see that our changes have taken effect.
 And if we put something in our cart and checkout, we should see the change to the checkout flow.

 ## Customizing Schemas

-_If will be easier to understand this section of the tutorial if you have read and understood the [Schemas](http://guide.meteor.com/collections.html#schemas_) section of the Meteor Guide_
+_If will be easier to understand this section of the tutorial if you have read and understood the [Schemas](http://guide.meteor.com/collections.html#schemas) section of the Meteor Guide_

 While Mongo is a "schemaless" database that does not mean schemas are a bad idea.
 In fact they are a great idea and so Reaction Commerce uses a package called [Simple Schema](https://atmospherejs.com/aldeed/simple-schema) to build and enforce schemas.
 This package is recommended in the Meteor Guide and we recommend it's use as well.